Open data plan

 - tracking the number of hits on select agency webpages.
 (Communications)

 - reviewing the dates and topics of public records requests to determine whether the most frequently requested data can be posted online.
-(Legal and Legislative Affairs)
+(Legal and Contract Services)

 - maintaining a list of research and data requests received.
 (Forecasting & Research) Note: ERDC already does this.